 Senior Researcher - Health Behaviours

-Estimating the effect of moving meat-free products to the meat aisle on sales of meat and meat-free products: A non-randomised controlled intervention study in a large UK supermarket chain.
+Estimating the effect of moving meat-free products to the meat aisle on sales of meat and meat-free products: A non-randomised controlled intervention study in a large UK supermarket chain

-Piernas C. et al, (2021), PLoS Med, 18
+Piernas C. et al, (2021), PLoS Medicine, 18